juro106/multif/readme.md

 ### Key Mappings

 By default, ftFT functions as is.
-To assign a different key, configure your `vimrc` as follows:
+To assign a different key, for example, configure your `vimrc` as follows:

 ```
 let g:multif_keys = {